 Highly competent teams with proven capabilities, experience and expertise will positively impact the scoring.

 Note: Prioritization will be given to demonstration projects aligned with the strategy’s environmental, affordability and social inclusion objectives.
 Demonstration projects may be conducted in innovation parks or labs, however demonstrations in actual affordable housing projects will be prioritized.

-High-scoring projects will be well-aligned with the strategy’s priority areas and expected outcomes, including the project's relevance to priority populations.
+High-scoring projects will be well-aligned with the National Housing Strategy priority areas and expected outcomes, including the project's relevance to priority populations.
 High-impact demonstration projects will contribute to the development of sustainable housing and other social, economic and environmental goals that support a better quality of life by improving housing conditions for Canadians.

 HOW TO APPLY

 General inquiries about the National Housing Strategy or technical support

 - Phone: 1-800-668-2642 (Business hours (ET): 7:30 a.m. to 7:30 p.m.)